thomasvuong/Wan2GP/README.md

 - **Lucy Edit**: this one claims to be a *Nano Banana* for Videos.
 Give it a video and asks it to change it (it is specialized in clothes changing) and voila !
 The nice thing about it is that is it based on the *Wan 2.2 5B* model and therefore is very fast especially if you the *FastWan* finetune that is also part of the package.

+Also because I wanted to spoil you:
+- **Qwen Edit Plus**: also known as the *Qwen Edit 25th September Update* which is specialized in combining multiple Objects / People.
+There is also a new support for *Pose transfer* & *Recolorisation*.
+All of this made easy to use in WanGP.
+You will find right now only the quantized version since HF crashes when uploading the unquantized version.

-*Update 8.71*: fixed Fast Lucy Edit that didnt contain the lora
+*Update 8.71*: fixed Fast Lucy Edit that didnt contain the lora *Update 8.72*: shadow drop of Qwen Edit Plus

 ### September 15 2025: WanGP v8.6 - Attack of the Clones